Developer Docs

 Install

 Lyren is an HTTP API.
-Store your credentials in environment variables and send requests from your backend.
+Store credentials in environment variables and send requests from your backend.

 Use an HTTP client such as httpx.